Pringapringla/opencode-config/command/swarm.md

 - Automated migrations with high confidence
 - User explicitly says "push to main"

-In this mode, workers push directly to main instead of the swarm branch.

 ## No-Sync Mode (--no-sync)

 Skip mid-task context sharing when tasks are truly independent: